ric-rivera/CLOUS-tokenization-metrics/README.md

 Evaluated against six production tokenizers across eleven languages, CLOUS shows significant associative strength with tokenization fertility in 61 of 65 valid combinations.
 Furthermore, CLOUS maintains a positive correlation with fragmentation where naive length-based baselines (byte length and character count) demonstrate negative correlations, proving that CLOUS captures orthographic complexity beyond simple string length.

-CLOUS serves as a lightweight, pre-tokenization diagnostic for multilingual NLP pipelines.
+As a high-risk entity screening tool, CLOUS achieves ROC-AUC = 0.850 and F1 = 0.741, correctly identifying approximately three-quarters of the highest-fragmentation entities from orthographic properties alone — without model inference.
+CLOUS serves as a lightweight, pre-tokenization diagnostic for multilingual NLP pipelines."

 ## Repository Structure
 The project is organized as follows: